10 min read

 - About: If you have an elevator pitch, where you give a one-minute or 30-second introduction to your business to your audience, then you already have your “about” section.
 Put that speech into words, polish it, and paste it into this section.
 The About section gives users a comprehensive overview of your business/products.

 - Contact Information: A lot of businesses ignore this part despite how essential it is to have accurate contact information.
 From a consumer’s perspective, updated contact information on Facebook pages not only serves call-to-action purposes but also builds a sense of credibility.
 Always update your email, physical address, primary contact number, and, of course, your hours of operation on Facebook.

-- Call for Action- Don’t forget to add an immediate CALL FOR ACTION button based on your business goal.
-For instance, if you want your audience to inquiry about your business, go for the instant messaging button or send email button.
+- Call for Action- Don’t forget to add an immediate CALL TO ACTION button based on your business goal.
+For instance, if you want your audience to inquire about your business, go for a "instant messaging" button or "send email" button.